brucek/brucek.github.io/_drafts/power-irv.md

 \* (what is Bayesian Regret?
 It's like the computational inverse of happiness.
 Yeah, go and [read up on that](https://www.rangevoting.org/BayRegDum.html) why don't you?
 You'll get it *right away*)
 {: small}

-...I'd be willing to bet that we would find Power IRV in the dominant satisfaction position **and** we could finally build some consensus to actually *make a change* and dump this stupid FPTP voting BS once and for all:
+...I'd be willing to bet that we would find Power IRV beats out these other chump voting methods and we could finally build some consensus to actually *make a change* and dump this stupid FPTP voting BS once and for all:

 ![So much simulation](/assets/images/ballot/inline/bayesian_with_PIRV.png){:class="img-responsive"}
 {: images}